open-mmlab/mmpretrain/README.md

 - Support **MLP-Mixer** backbone and provide pre-trained checkpoints.
 - Add a tool to **visualize the learning rate curve** of the training phase.
 Welcome to use with the [tutorial](https://mmclassification.readthedocs.io/en/latest/tools/visualization.html#learning-rate-schedule-visualization)!

+v0.17.0 was released in 29/10/2021.

+Highlights of this version:
+- Support **Tokens-to-Token ViT** backbone and **Res2Net** backbone.
+Welcome to use!
+- Support **ImageNet21k** dataset.
+- Add a **pipeline visualization** tool.
+Try it with the [tutorials](https://mmclassification.readthedocs.io/en/latest/tools/visualization.html#pipeline-visualization)!

 Please refer to [changelog.md](docs/changelog.md) for more details and other release history.

 ## Benchmark and model zoo